Here, for your reading pleasure, is your free sneak peek at the entire first chapter of Book One…

 “Interesting,” Bridgit said, as she pondered this bizarre, confusing and nonsensical conversation and situation.

 Feeling Bridgit was becoming a tad more promisingly engaged in the entire concept, Markus quickly continued while he had positive momentum.
 “Another crucial element is dreaming, like I said at the beginning.”
-Bridgit nodded.
+Bridgit nodded, while wishing she had a more intelligent response at her disposal.
 “Well, not exactly dreaming as you might imagine it, but rather the dream state.”
 Markus looked at Bridgit for some signal to continue but at least not getting one to stop, he picked up where he left off.

 “When we enter the dream state, all resistance ceases and we are able to move about without the constructs that our perceived reality in our waking hours places upon us – or more specifically, when our conscious mind that tells us what we can and can’t do, takes a nap.
 For instance, think of a dream where you were flying,” he waited for an acknowledgement from Bridgit.